Property Owners Withstanding ETJ Retractions

 What happens to unspent contributions when the case resolves?

-After all proceedings conclude and POWER pays all expenses — including final tax filings and winding-down costs — the Board of Directors will determine the disposition of any remaining funds in accordance with POWER's organizational documents and Texas law.
-No individual Property Owner has a right to a refund of contributions.
+After resolution and payment of all expenses (including final tax-return and wind-down costs), remaining funds are disposed of at the Board's discretion in accordance with POWER's organizational documents and applicable law.
+No individual property owner has a right to a refund.

 Can I communicate directly with our attorneys?